Taking everything about a brand and squishing it up into a single visual asset - that's hard.

 The point of a logo with words is to show off the brand's name.
 The font needs to be legible and easy to read.
 It would be best if you didn't modify the letters to the extent that the brand's name is illegible.

 Your logo is central to your brand identity and is pivotal in your brand's consistency.
 Your typographic logo should stay true to other design elements in its design.

-It uses the right colours
+It uses the right colors

 Good in both small and large sizes

 As you read earlier, typographic logos excel because they can be put anywhere and deliver a lot of information.
 However, they need to be scalable.
-Your font and the entire logo need to be readable on both ends of the scale, such as business cards and billboards.
+Your font and the entire logo need to be readable on both ends of the scale, such as on business cards and billboards.

 Being memorable is a fundamental principle of any logo design.
 Trends come and go.
 An edgy font that's eye-catching now probably won't stand the test of time.

 One of the most common forms of logos with letters is the monogram or lettermark.
 More often than not, these types of logos are used with initials.